mrmattson/next/api.md

 On above example the error message is displayed on the UI after the `update()` method has been called.

-If you want to have more control over your tags DOM updates you can set a custom `shouldUpdate` function, and your tag will update only if that function will return `true`
+If you want to have more control over your tags DOM updates you can set rely on the `shouldUpdate` function return.
+Riot.js will update your component only if that function will return `true`

 ``` html
 <my-component>